nikita-jha/FBLACommunityServiceHoursTracker/README.md

 Application Password: titans

 Build and Run instructions:

-    1).
-Download project from github URL (green CLONE/DOWNLOAD button on top right side of page)

-    2).
-You can either run by downloading the executable or building and running from Intellij.
+*You can either run by downloading the executable or building and running from Intellij.
 Directions for both are listed below but you only have to do one in order to run the app.

 --Executable Download Instructions:

+    1) Download project from github URL (green CLONE/DOWNLOAD button on top right side of page)

-    1) Navigate to Executable directory located in FBLACommunityServiceHoursTracker folder.
+    2) Navigate to Executable directory located in FBLACommunityServiceHoursTracker folder.

-    2) Make sure you have "write" permission on the Executable folder.
+    3) Make sure you have "write" permission on the Executable folder.

-    3) Make sure you have Java 12 installed.
+    4) Make sure you have Java 12 installed.
 The executable was built with Java 12.
 It will not run with any lower Java version.

-    4) Java should be setup on System classpath to run with Java 12 (You can check the Java version by typing "java -version" on Windows        console/cmd).
+    5) Java should be setup on System classpath to run with Java 12 (You can check the Java version by typing "java -version" on Windows        console/cmd).

-    5) Double click on  Executable/FBLACommunityServiceHours.bat
+    6) Double click on  Executable/FBLACommunityServiceHours.bat

-    6) The application will launch with a login screen.
+    7) The application will launch with a login screen.

 --Project Build/Run Instructions For Intellij: